San Lorenzo Basilica

 Things to see

 The church’s interior is decorated with marble and impressive mosaics.
-One of the temple’s highlights (which is not to be missed) is the Chapel of Saint Aquilino with its fourth-century Byzantine mosaics, adjoining the main church.
+One of the temple’s highlights is the Chapel of Saint Aquilino with its fourth-century Byzantine mosaics, adjoining the main church.

 In the square in front of the church are the Colonne di San Lorenzo (Columns of St. Lawrence), sixteen columns dating from the third century from ancient Milan, the Roman Mediolanum.